Randy Napoleon

 Randy Napoleon (born 30 May 1978) is an American jazz guitarist, composer, and arranger who tours nationally and internationally.
-He has also toured with the Freddy Cole Quartet, Benny Green (pianist), the Clayton-Hamilton Jazz Orchestra led by John Clayton, Jeff Clayton, and Jeff Hamilton, Rene Marie, and with Michael Bublé.
+He has also toured with the Freddy Cole Quartet, Benny Green, the Clayton-Hamilton Jazz Orchestra led by John Clayton, Jeff Clayton, and Jeff Hamilton, Rene Marie, and with Michael Bublé.

+He is an expert on the Cole school, the music of Freddy Cole and Nat King Cole.

-He is an associate professor in the College of Music at Michigan State University and has done master classes at universities and music schools throughout the United States and Canada.
+He is an associate professor and Associate Director of Jazz Studies in the College of Music at Michigan State University and has done master classes at universities and music schools throughout the United States and Canada.
+During a 2023 tour of Japan, he taught at several colleges throughout the country.
+During summers, he is on the faculty of the Brevard Music Center's Jazz Institute.
+He is also the artistic director of the East Lansing Jazz Festival.

 Early life

 Napoleon was born in Brooklyn, New York, on May 30, 1978.
 He is the son of Greg Napoleon, a software engineer, and Davi Napoleon, a theater historian and arts journalist, and the grandson of Jack Skurnick, a musicologist and founder of EMS Recordings, and Fay Kleinman, a painter.
 He has one younger brother, Brian Napoleon.
 His family moved to Ann Arbor, Michigan, when he was two years old.
 He studied violin in the Ann Arbor schools before discovering the guitar.

 One of Napoleon's formative experiences was in a big band at Ann Arbor Pioneer High School, led by trumpeter Louis Smith.
 Napoleon also played at the jazz clubs in Ann Arbor and learned from jam sessions at the Bird of Paradise Club.
 Early opportunities at the Del Rio, a local bar, and at events sponsored by WEMU, a local NPR jazz radio station, helped start his career.
 When he was in high school, the Ann Arbor News covered his developing talent.
 Napoleon studied at the University of Michigan School of Music.